 Properly caring for your lawn in the fall ensures a successful and healthy regrowth when the cold weather is gone.
 It may feel silly to be prepping your lawn in the fall for the spring, but healthy, pest-free lawns for spring are created in the fall and winter months.

 If you think about it, the fall is the perfect time to practice your tried-and-true lawn care methods and give your lawn some much-needed TLC before the colder weather comes.
 Weeding is another priority that needs to be addressed in the fall.
 Making sure to weed, aerate your lawn, and fertilize sets your lawn up for a great start when the warmer weather returns.
+Fall is a good time to spray dandelions, as they enter winter dormancy they'll send the herbicide down to the roots along with the nutrients they're storing to overwinter.
+It is also a good time to put out preemergent for winter annual weeds.

 Just like schedules in your day-to-day life help keep things in order, the same goes for lawn care.
 Having a lawn care schedule ensures that your lawn will stay healthy, grow successfully, and continue to have that lush green color.